iamkaued/iamkaued/README.md

 # Hello, I am Kauê Eduardo

-- 🔭 I’m currently working as a Software Engineer and Digital Sales at IBM.
+- 🔭 I’m currently working on the Expert Labs team at IBM.
 - 🌱 I’m currently learning Node.js and Docker.
 - 🧑🏼‍💻 I’m currently taking a Bachelor of Science in Computer Science.
 - 😄 Pronouns: He/Him.